 From Warrior II, lengthen your torso and lower your left forearm onto your left thigh.
 Reach your right arm up and over your right ear.
 Stretch from your right outer heel through your fingertips.

-Supta Padangusthasana II, Reclining Hand-to-Big-Toe Pose II
+Supta Padangusthasana 2 (Reclining Hand-to-Big-Toe Pose 2)

-Lie on your back with legs hip-distance apart, heels under your knees.
+Lie on your back with your legs hip-distance apart or wider.
 Press your shoulder blades into the floor.
 Rest your hands on your lower belly.
 Stretch each leg out in front and let each foot fall open.
-Open each arm, palms turned up.
+Release each arm at your side, palms turned up.

-A simple stretch you can try is to sit in a chair to avoid overdoing it, advises Schaff.
-Sit in a chair with your heels under your knees and maintain length in your torso as you gently twist to the right, starting from your low back and moving up your spine.
+A simple stretch you can try is to sit in a chair with your heels under your knees.
+Maintain length in your torso as you gently twist to the right, starting from your low back and moving up your spine.
 Keep both sides of your chest open and twist only to the point where you can maintain length in your spine (don’t round your back).
 Repeat on other side.
 Then, practice the same twist with your legs crossed.